droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > - _**Phantomfolk: Travelers from the Border Ethereal**_, containing information about incorporeal creatures that dwell in the Border Ethereal and often cross into the Material Plane, such as **ghosts** (_Monster Manual_, p.
 147) and **phantom warriors** (_Curse of Strahd_, p.
 235).
 > - _**Veil-Walkers: Visitors to the Ethereal**_, containing information about physical creatures that can cross into the Ethereal Plane, such as **night hags** (_Monster Manual_, p.
 178), **nightmares** (_Monster Manual_, p.
 235), and **phase spiders** (_Monster Manual_, p.
 334).
 (See **Matrons of Malevolence** below for the chapter on night hags.)
 >
-> The subsection discussing **phase spiders** includes a brief sidenote discussing the immunity that most incorporeal undead have to elemental, natural, and nonmagical weapon damage while on the Material Plane, as well as the natural means that phase spiders have developed to counteract those immunities through the use of their fangs and venom.
-It notes that a spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional material component to cast their spells, while a martial combatant can deal damage to an incorporeal spirit by coating one weapon or up to three pieces of ammunition with phase spider venom or holy water.
+The subsection discussing **phase spiders** includes a brief sidenote discussing the immunity that most incorporeal undead have - immunity to effects or conditions that require a physical body, like disease, poison, and precision damage; and also they usually have resistance against all damage (except force damage and damage from the _ghost touch_ weapons), with double the resistance against non-magical damage.
+The same note mentions that phase spiders have developed a way to counteract those immunities through the use of their fangs, venom and ethereal web.
+It notes that a spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional Focus component to cast their spells (it is consumed, though), while a martial combatant can deal damage to an incorporeal spirit by coating one weapon or up to three pieces of ammunition with phase spider venom - effectively it functions as a [Ghost Oil](https://2e.aonprd.com/Equipment.aspx?ID=1571).
 >
 > The subsection discussing **night hags** includes a brief sidenote discussing a ritual that uses a night hag's ***heartstone*** and the energies of a leyline to replicate the effects of the *Etherealness* spell for up to ten individuals for one hour on the night of the full moon.
 >